-Total revenues decreased \$61 million for the second quarter of 2024, compared with the second quarter of 2023, primarily due to a decrease in net investment gains that offset higher earned premiums and investment income.
-For the first six months of 2024, compared with the same period of 2023, total revenues increased \$633 million, including higher earned premiums, investment income and net investment gains.
+Total revenues decreased \$61 million increased \$1.509 billion for the second third quarter of 2024, compared with the second third quarter of 2023, primarily due to a decrease in net investment gains that offset including higher earned premiums, investment income and net investment income.
+For the first six nine months of 2024, compared with the same period of 2023, total revenues increased \$633 million \$2.142 billion, including higher earned premiums, investment income and net investment gains.
 Premium and investment revenue trends are discussed further in the respective sections of Financial Results.